 Bitcoin Node

-Building A Node/Server
+Building A Node

 I’m going to show you how to build your very own Umbrel Bitcoin Node Server.
 By the end, you’ll have something that you can open on your computer that will look like this: